rsdoiel/r-tag/client-side-rendering.md

 # client side rendering

 r-tags supports easy client side rendering of markdown content using standard HTML pages as rendering engines.
 It does this by adding two custom elements (a.k.a.
 Web Components).
 They are _r-marked_ and _r-args_.
 With those two it is easy to create complex HTML pages that use markdown documents to fill content areas and even describe navigation elments.
 This is the story of how _r-tags_ evolved and came to hold its present shape.
 Hopefully this experiment will prove useful.
 I had fun building it.
 -- rsd, 2014-06-13

 ## r-tags evolution

 Over a lunch I was thinking about client side content rendering of markdown.
 Previously I had build a custom element for processing markdown files for my personal [website](http://rsdoiel.github.io).
-It worked nicely even on my cell phone's web browser.
+It worked nicely even on my cell phone web browser.
 Could I use this approach to make more complicated content pages?
-I didn't want to have to write HTML wrapers for each markdown document.
 I needed a way to use the the same HTML page as a content rendering engine for one or more markdown documents.
-I needed a way to generate navigation between pages.
+I needed a way to generate navigation between pages easily.

 A sip of coffee and I focused on site navigation.
 With server side engines like Wordpress navigation/menus are part of the theme and administrative setup.
 I remembered this because one of the clients at work need to tweak the default permissions for editors so that the editors could edit menus.
 Sometimes that is a good idea sometimes not.
 If the menus (navigation) had been content to begin with then the existing permissions would have worked fine.

 After a few more sips of coffee I decide treating navigation as content seems like a good way to go.
 Navigation can be built from a *ul* element.
-That's easy in markdown.
+That is easy in markdown.
 I wondered, "what metadata do I need to carry forward to make it all work?
 Do I need more web components?"
 My initial requirements look like--

 1. I need a way to link to an HTML file where it knows how to process the mardkdown content into HTML
 2. I need a way to transform a UL list of links calling those HTML files with the appropriate markdown documents